 In the context of the Identity Assurance Framework, the status of this document is normative.
 An applicant’s credential service shall comply with all applicable criteria within these SAC at their nominated AL(s).

 This document describes the specific criteria that must be met to achieve each of the four ALs under the IAF.
-To be Approved under the IAF Identity Assurance Program and be granted the right to use Kantara Initiative Trust Mark, credential services must conform to all applicable criteria at the appropriate level.
+To be Approved under the IAF Identity Assurance Program and be granted the right to use Kantara Initiative, Inc. Trust Mark, credential services must conform to all applicable criteria at the appropriate level.

 Status and Readership

 This document sets out normative Kantara requirements and is required reading for Kantara-Accredited Assessors and applicant Service Providers.
-It will also be of interest to those wishing to gain a detailed knowledge of the workings of the Kantara Initiative’s Identity Assurance Framework.
+It will also be of interest to those wishing to gain a detailed knowledge of the workings of the Kantara Initiative Inc.’s Identity Assurance Framework.
 It sets out the Service Assessment Criteria to which credential services must conform in order to be granted Kantara Approval.

 The description of criteria in this document is required reading for all organizations wishing to become Kantara-Approved credential services, and also for those wishing to become Kantara-Accredited Assessors.
 It is also recommended reading for those involved in the governance and day-to-day administration of the Identity Assurance Framework.